-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+ARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version. fore using this document, check it is the latest version, refer to Council's website www.constachens.nsw.cov.au

-Version Date Author Details Minute No. 7.
+Version Date Author Details Min No. 7.
 TBC Strategy and Environment Section Manager Policy/process ownership and author updated to reflect correct section of council.
 Policy updated to reflect Council resolution following ordinary Council meeting - 23 August 2022.
 1.3- added 'To make community awards in line with the recommendation'.
 5.4 - deleted 'The Mayor has delegated authority under this policy to determine the awards on the recommendation of the Port Stephens Annual Awards Assessment Panel.', amended to 'The Port Stephens Annual Awards Assessment Panel has authority to determine Award winners across the award.', added 'a) The Panel has final authority on who is to receive each Award.
 In the event a winner is not unanimous, a vote will be taken, and the Mayor or, in their absence, their delegate, will have a second vote to select the winner in the event of an equality of votes. b) The Mayor retains delegated authority to determine the recipient of the Freeman of Port Stephens award only, on recommendation from the Panel. c) The Mayor and Council will be bound by the decision of the Panel, unless the Panel is recalled and agrees to change a recipient.'
 TBC